Digital radio in the Republic of Ireland: Dublin 2018 trial

 A test service in Dublin served parts of the city on Channels 5A and 5B carrying both RTÉ and Independent local radio services from both Dublin and Cork.

-Cork City 2018/19 DAB Trial (éirdab)
+Cork City 2018–19 DAB Trial (éirdab)

-A small scale DAB trial launched in August 2018 in Cork City, Ireland on channel 11A (216.928 MHz).
-It was operated by Viamux Ltd (éirdab), a DAB/DAB+ digital radio solutions company. éirdab has a 1-year test and trial licence from Comreg to perform tests from a site in Cork City. éirdab has invited all local and regional radio stations to join the multiplex.
+A small scale DAB trial, launched in August 2018 in Cork City, Ireland on channel 11A (216.928 MHz).
+It was operated by Viamux Ltd (éirdab), a DAB/DAB+ digital radio solutions company. éirdab received a 1-year test and trial licence from Comreg to perform tests from a site in Cork City. éirdab has invited all local and regional radio stations to join the multiplex.
 It also carried stations previously unavailable to listeners in the area.
-Stations include:
+Stations included: